 Wilmington to Arlington Reservoir and when we did it hit us with hail, wind,

-came back out and we dried as we walked, emitting a continuous cloud of steam as
+back out and we dried as we walked, emitting a continuous cloud of steam as we

 A mile south of Arlington Reservoir I saw the merest glimpse of something hurtle

 into a hedgerow.
 I suspected a Sparrowhawk was hunting and sure enough a minute